-If AFA is not to be called the voice of the industrial complex, but a voice of its individual members past, present, and future, it must comto grips with this human story.
-Other wise, AIR FORCE/SPACE DIGEST wi fall into the class of a house orga for industry.
+If AFA is not to be called the voice of the industrial complex, but a voice of its individual members past, present, and future, it must come to grips with this human story.
+Other wise, AIR FORCE/SPACE DIGEST wifall into the class of a house orgafor industry.

 As a former jet jockey, I have t world of respect for the hum element that makes up the produc of our hardware.
-But please, let's r kill off our human assets for politi expediency.
+But please, let's i kill off our human assets for politi expediency.

-LT.
-COL. IRVING PEARLM.
+Lt.
+Col. IRVING PEARLM.

 USAFRES

 Jamaica, N.Y.